cpicpgx/cpic-data/README.md

 # CPIC Data

-This repo contains all the DDL and code for defining the [CPIC](https://cpicpgx.org) data model and populating it with data.
+This repo contains all the code used to create and maintain the [CPIC](https://cpicpgx.org) data model.
+This powers the API and the database.

+If you're looking to use the REST API or get a copy of the database, go [read the docs](https://github.com/cpicpgx/cpic-data/wiki).

+## THIS IS PRE-RELEASE :exclamation:
-## :exclamation:  :exclamation:  :exclamation: WARNING: ALPHA TESTING ONLY :exclamation:  :exclamation:  :exclamation:
+:exclamation:  :exclamation:  :exclamation:
+WARNING: BETA TESTING ONLY
+:exclamation:  :exclamation:  :exclamation:

-__:warning: This repo is under active development and, thus, only useful for testing purposes.
-When this message disappears and a __production__ release is on the Releases tab then it will be ready for use.
-Until then, this is for evaluation only. :warning:__
+__This repo is under active development and, thus, only useful for testing purposes.
+When this message disappears and a __production__ release is on the [Releases page](https://github.com/cpicpgx/cpic-data/releases) then it will be ready for use.
+Until then, this is for evaluation only.__

-## Important Links
+## Important Links for Everyone

-### Get Data/Code

-If you want to get a copy of the data or code, [check the releases](https://github.com/cpicpgx/cpic-data/releases).

 ### Read the Docs

-If you want more information about how CPIC data works, [read the wiki](https://github.com/cpicpgx/cpic-data/wiki).
+If you want more information about using the API or database, [read the docs](https://github.com/cpicpgx/cpic-data/wiki).

 ### Bugs/Discussion

-If you found a bug or need to discuss something, [check the issues](https://github.com/cpicpgx/cpic-data/issues).
+If you found a bug or need to discuss something, [submit an issue](https://github.com/cpicpgx/cpic-data/issues).
+(Requires [GitHub account](https://github.com/join))

+### Get Data/Code

+If you want to get a copy of the raw data or code, [check the releases](https://github.com/cpicpgx/cpic-data/releases).

-## Setup
+## Database Setup

+You probably don't need to read the rest of this.

 This section (and the next) are only applicable if you want to build the database from scratch.
 If you're importing a pre-built database export or using the API you don't need to do any of this.
-However, if you're interested in seeing an example of how to work with the datbase in Java code, follow along.
+However, if you're interested in seeing an example of how to work with the database in Java code, follow along.

 This project assumes you're running a Postgres 11+ database for loading/querying data.